mnemnion/orb/doc/md/walk/deck.md

 # Deck

-A Deck is the bridge-level abstraction of a directory.
+A Deck is a way of corresponding the various incarnations of a source file on a per-directory basis.

-From the ``orb`` perspective, this is specialized on orb files and directories.
-I'll then adapt it for weaving and sorcery, once those become more sophisticated than raw string concatenation.
+This is currently limited to Orb and sorcery files, but will also include weaves and bytecode (bytecode I'm working on at present).

+The reason weaves haven't been incorporated is simply that weaving has never been updated to use the new abstractions, and as I intend to (mostly) replace translation to Markdown with translation to HTML, this is fine for now.

+#### a digression on literate programming and file correspondence

+  At some later point in the evolution of this tool, I intend to break the one-to-one correspondence of Orb files with sorcery.
+This is one of the promising aspects of literate programming, but to achieve this in a way which is _useful to the programmer_ I will have to make considerable progress on the rest of the tools.

+The bare minimum I'll need here will be source mapping, so that the runtime may present to the user a correspondence between an error message and the actual source code, which is, let us remember, the Orb files.

+This is one of the reasons, in my opinion, that literate programming never caught on.
+It is liberating to be able to use macros and the like to write the code in a reader's expected order, but tedious and taxing to have to figure out where an error is to be found in the actual code.

+This taxation comes at the worst possible time, when all of the writer's energy is being channeled into debugging.
+I've been known to lose my train of thought just between seeing an error line and tabbing over to my editor.

 ## Instance fields.

-I want to design this interace deliberately so that it supports what I'm doing rather than getting in the way.

 Decks have sub decks, if any, in the array portion of their table.

-Files are kept in the ``deck.dir`` object, where they belong.

-A deck has a pointer to its codex at ``deck.codex``, and must be created by one.

-Docs go into the ``docs`` map.
-Currently both in the codex and the particular deck, keyed by full path name.

-Sorcery goes into the ``srcs`` map following the same logic.
+- dir:  A Directory object corresponding to the Deck.

+- codex: The Codex of which this directory is a part.
+A given Deck must be created with a Codex.

+- docs:  A map, the keys of which are full path names, and the values of which are Doc objects.

+- srcs:  A map, keys are full path names, values are knit sorcery files.

-A Doc which has ``{basename}.org``, that is, the basename of the deck, will be added to ``deck.eponym``.
-If there is a ``.deck`` file in the directory, this becomes ``dec.dotDeck``.
+- eponym:  A Doc which has ``{basename}.org``, that is, the basename of the deck, will be added to ``deck.eponym``.

+           I don't appear to use this, at present.
+But it's harmless, at least.

 ```lua
 local s   = require "status" ()